Reviewed by Mike Kelly

 We’ve mentioned several times that home inspections are relatively comprehensive.
 While this is true, home inspectors are bound by certain rules.
 For instance, home inspections are purely visual.
 Inspectors are not allowed to move furniture or cause damage to any part of the home when looking for issues.
 This means that your home inspector won’t know if there’s a problem inside the drywall or under the carpets, for example.
 It’s also worth keeping in mind that a home can’t fail an inspection.

 In a market that’s largely unregulated, it may be worth getting the opinion of a second home inspector.
 Even within regulated provinces, buyers shouldn’t expect the skill and experience level of all home inspectors to be uniform.
 It’s always possible that an inspector might miss something important.
 To avoid possible conflicts of interest, hire and pay your own home inspector to work on your behalf, rather than home inspection companies chosen by (or with close links to) the seller, listing agent, property management company, or any person/organization involved in the selling process.
+If you’re working with a buying agent, you can ask them for a trusted recommendation.

 Once you’ve received your report and adjusted your purchase offer accordingly, you may wish to consider purchasing a home warranty.
 New homes in Canada often receive a warranty (similar to the 2-5-10 warranty) as a legal requirement.
 However, many consumers are not aware that it’s possible to protect a home’s structural and cosmetic components by purchasing a third-party home warranty.
 And the best part?
 The home doesn’t have to be new.
 Homes of any age can qualify for a warranty.